 2. Content-based authentication

-Hash-based analysis: Hash value is a fixed numeric value and no two files can have same hash value.
+Hash-based Analysis: Hash value is a fixed numeric value and no two files can have the same hash value.
 Change in hash value of the same file indicates that the file has been modified.

 Header: Any modification can be detected using any hexadecimal reader and header information of the file reader.
 If the file is authentic, the file name should match the file name extension.
 Device information can be available depending on the device and brand.
 Time stamps should be noted to compare them with the time claimed by the recordist.

 Hex Data: Raw digital data of the file may carry useful information such as block addresses of audio, titles of external software (if present) and post-processing operations.

 Electronic Network Frequency (ENF): It relies on the traces of ENF present in the audio.
 The abrupt changes in the power grid signal in the spectrogram visually identify that the audio has been tempered.

 Time-frequency: The recording device also records other signals such as signatures which provides information regarding file ownership and the recording location.